KoolChain/tradebot/README.md

 on the host.
 If the _dirname_ is changed, or if the folders are not named as expected on the host, new mounts will also have to be provided.

+The location where the container will write the bot logs on the host can be change via environment
+variable:

+* BOT_LOG_FOLDER (default: `./logs`)

 ## Production